meepzh/lc4-assembly-syntax/README.md

 ===================

 ## Description
-**LC4 Assembly Syntax** is a syntax highlighting package for the University of Pennsylvania's LC4 Assembly for **Sublime Text 2 and 3**.
+**LC4 Assembly Syntax** is a syntax highlighting package for the [University of Pennsylvania's LC4 Assembly](http://www.cis.upenn.edu/~cse372/LC4.pdf) for **Sublime Text 2/3**.
 This supports basic highlighting for instructions, directives, comments, and registers.

 ## Installation
 1. [Install Package Control](https://packagecontrol.io/)